 5.B12 In the frequency band 401-403 MHz, the maximum e.i.r.p. transmission from any Earth stations (Earth-to-space) in the meteorological-satellite service and the Earth exploration-satellite service shall not exceed 22 dBW for geostationary-satellite systems and non-geostationary-satellite systems with an orbital apogee equal to or greater than 35 786 km and 7 dBW for non-geostationary-satellite systems with an orbital apogee lower than 35 786 km.

-These provisions shall not apply to all systems in the meteorological-satellite service and the Earth exploration-satellite service in this frequency band for which complete notification information has been received by the Radiocommunication Bureau before 22 November 2019.
-However, all satellite systems in the meteorological-satellite service and the Earth exploration-satellite service operating in this frequency band shall comply with these provisions after 22 November [2029][MEX][2024][USA].
+These provisions shall not apply to all systems in the meteorological-satellite service and the Earth exploration-satellite service in this frequency band for which complete notification information has been received by the Radiocommunication Bureau before 22 November 2019 and that have been brought into use prior to 22 November 2019.
+However, all satellite systems in the meteorological-satellite service and the Earth exploration-satellite service operating in this frequency band shall comply with these provisions after 22 November [2029][MEX][ 2026][USA].

 Reason: Establish Earth station e.i.r.p. limits to ensure the operations of both GSO and non-GSO data collection systems in the 401-403 MHz frequency band.